Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 ## Right size resources

 You can use bicep parameters to specify Azure resource deployment configurations.
-We'll use a small sample contained in this [folder directory](../3%20-%20Cost%20Optimization/azd-sample/) to illustrate this technique.
+We'll use a small sample contained in this [folder directory](../3%20-%20Cost%20Optimization/azd-sample/) and PowerShell to illustrate this technique.
+If you are not logged in Azure, before following the guide, [click for instructions to login](../1%20-%20Tooling%20and%20Deployment/README.md#3-log-in-to-azure).

-1. Open a PowerShell terminal and navigate to the **3 - Cost Optimization\azd-sample** directory or [click here](../3%20-%20Cost%20Optimization/azd-sample/) to open.
+1. Open the *PowerShell terminal* and navigate to the **3 - Cost Optimization\azd-sample** directory or [click here](../3%20-%20Cost%20Optimization/azd-sample/) to open.
-1. Run the following command to initialize an Azure Developer CLI (azd) environment. _(Replace `<USERNAME>` below with the username you were given at the start of this workshop.
-Only use the portion before the `@` symbol.)_
+1. Run the following command to initialize an Azure Developer CLI (azd) environment. _(Replace `<env-name>` below the desired environment name, remember use valid chars, this will reflect in the website URL.)_

     ```powershell
-    $costEnvironmentName = '<USERNAME>'
+    $costEnvironmentName = '<env-name>'
     azd init -e $costEnvironmentName
     ```
 1. Run the following command to set an azd environment variable.
 This variable will be passed into the bicep file as a parameter.